Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Forecast

-After performing a corrective operation, positive results are in 90% of cases.
-Such patients after the procedure require long-term follow-up by specialists.
+After performing corrective surgery, positive results occur in 90% of cases.
+Such patients require long-term observation by specialists after the procedure.
 They are advised not to expose themselves to significant physical exertion.

-Without qualified assistance, newborns with naturally displaced vessels die in the first month of life up to 50%.
-The remaining patients mostly live no longer than a year due to hypoxia, which progresses.
+Without qualified assistance Newborns with naturally displaced vessels die in the first month of life, up to 50%.
+The remaining patients for the most part live no longer than a year due to hypoxia, which progresses.

-Transposition of the great vessels: the essence of CHD, causes, treatment, prognosis
+Transposition of the great vessels: the essence of congenital heart disease, causes, treatment, prognosis

-When the main arteries are transposed, there is no oxygen enrichment of the arterial blood, as it moves in a vicious circle, bypassing the lungs.
-A small patient becomes cyanotic immediately after birth, with clear signs of heart failure on his face.
-TMS - "blue" defect with severe tissue hypoxia, requiring surgical treatment in the first days and weeks of life.
+When the great arteries are transposed, oxygen enrichment does not occur arterial blood, since it moves in a vicious circle, bypassing the lungs.
+Little patient becomes cyanotic immediately after birth, on the face obvious signs heart failure.
+TMS – “blue” defect with severe tissue hypoxia, demanding surgical treatment in the first days and weeks of life.

 Causes of TMS

-It is usually impossible to establish the exact causes of the appearance of pathology in a particular baby, because the mother during pregnancy could be exposed to a variety of adverse effects.
-A certain role in the occurrence of this anomaly can be played by:
+The exact reasons for the appearance of pathology in a particular baby are usually impossible to establish, because the mother could have been exposed to a variety of adverse effects during pregnancy.
+The following may play a role in the occurrence of this anomaly:

 • Viral diseases during pregnancy (rubella, chickenpox, herpes, respiratory infections);